-Note that uncertainty does not factor in evaluations, and the precision of the numbers is considered arbitrarily high (the way these search parameters operate here is not the same as whether two numbers are equal to each other in a mathematical sense).
+Note: Uncertainty does not factor in evaluations.
+The precision of the numbers is considered arbitrarily high.The way search parameters operate in resources is not the same as whether two numbers are equal to each other in a mathematical sense).

 Here are some example searches: